Clarence Ray Allen: Fran's Market burglary and murder of Mary Sue Kitts

-Execution at Fran's Market
+Massacre at Fran's Market

 Allen conspired with fellow inmate Billy Ray Hamilton while in Folsom Prison to murder the various witnesses who had testified against him, including Bryon Schletewitz.
 Allen intended to obtain a new trial, where there would be no witnesses to testify to his acts.
 After Hamilton was paroled from Folsom Prison, he carried out Allen's orders.

 On September 5, 1980, Hamilton and his girlfriend, Connie Barbo, went to Fran's Market while Bryon Schletewitz, who testified against Allen, was working.
 There, Hamilton murdered Schletewitz and fellow employees Josephine Rocha, 17, and Douglas White, 18, with a sawed-off shotgun and wounded two other people, Joe Rios and Jack Abbott.

 Rios raised his arm as Hamilton fired on him and this action undoubtedly saved his life.
 The other wounded survivor, Abbott, was a neighbor who heard the shotgun blasts, came to the market to investigate, and was also shot by Hamilton.
 Abbott returned fire and wounded Hamilton, who escaped from the scene.

 Five days after the events at Fran's Market, Hamilton was arrested while attempting to rob a liquor store.
 On his person was found a "hit list" with the names and addresses of the witnesses who testified against Allen at his trial for Kitts' murder; Bryon Schletewitz was on the list.

 A jury convicted Hamilton of three counts of murder, one count of attempted robbery and two counts of assault with a deadly weapon.
-As special circumstances making Hamilton eligible for the death penalty, the jury found that Hamilton had committed murder-robbery, and multiple murders predicated on the killing of other victims.
+Hamilton was eligible for the death penalty under California's special circumstances law; the jury found that Hamilton had committed murder-robbery, and multiple murders predicated on the killing of other victims.
 The jury returned a unanimous verdict of death, and the Contra Costa County Superior Court sentenced Hamilton on March 2, 1981.